 The company has done projects in Uruguay and Nicaragua.

-Vijay Electricals from Hyderabad has acquired a Transformers plant in Joao Pessoa in the northeast of Brazil.
+Vijay Electricals from Hyderabad has a Transformers plant in Joao Pessoa in the northeast of Brazil.
 They have another plant in Mexico.

 DS Constructions Ltd. had acquired Globeleq America's power assets for $542 million, in 50:50 joint venture with Israel Corporation.
 The assets consists of natural gas and hydro power plants in Peru and Bolivia, fuel based power assets in El Salvador, Dominican Republic, Guatemala, Nicaragua, Panama and Jamaica totalling a capacity of over 2,180 mw.

-Sterling and Wilson Solar Limited has got an order USD 63 million for a 107 MW project in Chile september 2020.
+Sterling and Wilson Solar Limited has got an order USD 63 million for a 107 MW solar project in Chile september 2020.
 The company already has a strong presence in the region with one project of 93.3 MW in Argentina and three projects of 588 MW under construction in Chile.
 Cumulative total of all these projects is USD 488 m.

 Wipro’s Infrastructure Engineering division has acquired (may 2011) a Brazilian hydraulic cylinder manufacturer, RKM Equipamentos Hidraulicos which supply components to equipment makers such as Caterpillar and JCB.